jtc268/Interactive-Lab-Hub/Lab 1/README.md

 _Activity:_
 The user going to bed is very tired and not thinking about all of their responsibilities as part of their routine to go to bed.
 Something as simple as locking the front door can be easily forgotton and become a safety issue.
 Building in a mechanism to prevent a safety issue (the front door being unlocked) is the goal.

+### Storyboard

+1. User wants to go to bed, needs sleep now
+2. Gets in bed
+3. Tries to turn off light
+3. Light turns red instead of turning off - error
+4. Why?
+Because the front door isn't locked
+6. Goes to lock front door
+7. Light turns back to normal color so user can see when returning to bed
+8. User returns to bed, and turns off light.
+Light turns off successfully since the front door is locked

 _Goals:_
 The goal of the player is go to bed safely.
 Safety means that the front door of the apartment is locked when sleeping.